Solar concentration startup Heliogen basks in $108M of new funding – TechCrunch

 The money will be used both to continue development of the “Sunlight Refinery,” as Heliogen calls it, and deploy some actual on-site installations that would work in real production workflows at scale.
 “We are constantly making design and cost improvements to increase efficiency and decrease costs,” a representative of the company told me.

-One of those pilot sites will be in Boron, CA, where Rio Tinto operates a borates mine and will include Heliogen’s tech as part of its usual on-site processes, according to an MOU signed in March.
+One of those pilot sites will be in Boron, California, where Rio Tinto operates a borates mine and will include Heliogen’s tech as part of its usual on-site processes, according to an MOU signed in March.
 Another MOU with ArcelorMittal will “evaluate the potential of Heliogen’s products in several of ArcelorMittal’s steel plants.”
-Facilities are planned in the U.S., MENA, and Asia Pacific areas.
+Facilities are planned in the U.S., MENA and Asia Pacific areas.

 Beyond mining and smelting, the technique could be used to generate hydrogen in a zero-carbon way.
-That would be a big step towards building a working hydrogen infrastructure for next-generation fuel supply, since current methods make it difficult to do without relying on fossil fuels in the first place.
+That would be a big step toward building a working hydrogen infrastructure for next-generation fuel supply, since current methods make it difficult to do without relying on fossil fuels in the first place.
 And no doubt there are other industrial processes that could benefit from a free and zero-carbon source of high heat.

 “We’re being granted the resources to do more projects that address the most carbon-intensive human activities and work toward our goals of lowering the price and emissions of energy for everyone on the planet,” Gross said in a release announcing the round(s).
 “We thank all of our investors for enabling us to pursue our mission and offer the world technology that will allow it to achieve a post-carbon economy.”